 Although it has had a tough time of late, no American mid-priced brand has had the long term success of Buick.
 That the 1950s was Buick’s decade is well known.
 While the top three spots were locked up by perennial leaders Chevrolet, Ford and Plymouth (almost always in that order) the sales spots for number four on down were always hotly contested.
 Pontiac would rule that group in the 1960s and Oldsmobile would be its king of the ’70s.
 Both of those divisions, however, had trouble maintaining their status as king of the mid-priced hill for much longer than a decade.
 Only Buick could consider the spot of America’s top mid-priced brand as something nearing a birthright.
 This is a long way of saying that the 1940’s was just one in a series of stylish and successful decades for Buick.
 Our tour begins now, so please step this way.

 When General Motors was formed in 1908, Buick was the young conglomerate’s keystone.
 Buick was the second-best selling car in America that year – coming within 1,400 units of outproducing Ford, which was then the leading brand.
 As late as 1910 (the third year of Model T production) only about 1,500 Fords separated Buick from the title for the largest volume auto manufacturer in the country.
-The point of this ancient history is to point out that Buick’s pedigree and its market popularity go way, way back.
+The point of this ancient history is that Buick’s pedigree and its market popularity go way, way back.

 Buick remained a contender through the ’20s, mixing it up with Willys-Overland and Dodge.
 As late as the early Depression years of 1930 and ’31 Buick was America’s number three brand.
 As the Depression deepened, however, Buick seemed to lose its moxie.
 Buick production (which had topped a quarter million units as late as 1927) dropped to under 47,000 cars (and 6th place) by 1933.